falabrasil/kaldi-br/fb-mini_librispeech/README.md

     B                      --> C[DNN<br>training];
 ```

-All three are accomplished through stages across the script `run.sh`.
+All three are accomplished through stages across the script `run_gmm.sh`.
 Data
 preparation occurs on stage one, GMM training on stages two until eight, and
 finally DNN training on stage nine.